mario-j/REST-endpoint/README.md

 Then enter the required input field and click Execute to execute the endpoint.

+The Search endpoint returns a JSON list of the records that contain the input in their first name or last name.
+The Add endpoint adds the entered user into the database.

 To view the current state of the database, open the SQL Server Object Explorer window.
 The window can be accessed via View -> SQL Server Object Explorer.

 Open the file path shown below and right click on the User table and select View Data to open the User table.